-Academic Misconduct
+Academic Misconduct:

-The University of Guelph is committed to upholding the highest standards of academic integrity and it is the responsibility of all members of the University community, faculty, staff, and students to be aware of what constitutes academic misconduct and to do as much as possible to prevent academic offences from occurring.
+The University of Guelph is committed to upholding the highest standards of academic integrity and it is the responsibility of all members of the University community, faculty, staff, and

 University of Guelph students have the responsibility of abiding by the University's policy on academic misconduct regardless of their location of study; faculty, staff and students have the responsibility of supporting an environment that discourages misconduct.
 Students need to remain aware that instructors have access to and the right to use electronic and other means of detection.
 Please note: Whether or not a student intended to commit academic misconduct is not relevant for a finding of guilt.
 Hurried or careless submission of assignments does not excuse students from responsibility for verifying the academic integrity of their work before submitting it.
 Students who are in any doubt as to whether an action on their part could be construed as an academic offence should consult with a faculty member or faculty advisor.

-The Academic Misconduct Policy is detailed in the Undergraduate Calendar: Academic Misconduct Policy
+The Academic Misconduct Policy is detailed in the Graduate Calendar.